SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/join.md

 ---
+excerpt: Join and Summarize
 ---

 ## Join

 The CBP dataset uses FIPS to identify U.S. counties and NAICS codes to identify types of industry.
-The ACS dataset also uses FIPS but their data may aggregate across multiple NAICS codes representing a single industry sectors.
+The ACS dataset also uses FIPS but their data may aggregate across multiple NAICS codes representing a single industry sector.

+===